nestjs/docs.nestjs.com/content/pipes.md

 }
 ```

-> warning **Notice** Above, we have used the [class-transformer](https://github.com/typestack/class-transformer) library.
-It's made by the same author as the **class-validator** library, and as a result, they play very well together.
+> warning **Notice** Above, we have used the [@nestjs/class-transformer](https://github.com/nestjs/class-transformer) library.
+It's made by the same author as the **@nestjs/class-validator** library, and as a result, they play very well together.

 Let's go through this code.
 First, note that the `transform()` method is marked as `async`.
 This is possible because Nest supports both synchronous and **asynchronous** pipes.
-We make this method `async` because some of the class-validator validations [can be async](https://github.com/typestack/class-validator#custom-validation-classes) (utilize Promises).
+We make this method `async` because some of the @nestjs/class-validator validations [can be async](https://github.com/nestjs/class-validator#custom-validation-classes) (utilize Promises).

 Next note that we are using destructuring to extract the metatype field (extracting just this member from an `ArgumentMetadata`) into our `metatype` parameter.
 This is just shorthand for getting the full `ArgumentMetadata` and then having an additional statement to assign the metatype variable.

 Next, note the helper function `toValidate()`.
 It's responsible for bypassing the validation step when the current argument being processed is a native JavaScript type (these can't have validation decorators attached, so there's no reason to run them through the validation step).

-Next, we use the class-transformer function `plainToClass()` to transform our plain JavaScript argument object into a typed object so that we can apply validation.
-The reason we must do this is that the incoming post body object, when deserialized from the network request, does **not have any type information** (this is the way the underlying platform, such as Express, works).
-Class-validator needs to use the validation decorators we defined for our DTO earlier, so we need to perform this transformation to treat the incoming body as an appropriately decorated object, not just a plain vanilla object.
+Next, we use the @nestjs/class-transformer function `plainToClass()` to transform our plain JavaScript argument object into a typed object so that we can apply validation.
+The reason we must do this is that the incoming post body object, when deserialized from the network request, does **not have any type information** (this is the way the underlying platform, such as Express, works). `@nestjs/class-validator` needs to use the validation decorators we defined for our DTO earlier, so we need to perform this transformation to treat the incoming body as an appropriately decorated object, not just a plain vanilla object.

 Finally, as noted earlier, since this is a **validation pipe** it either returns the value unchanged, or throws an exception.